Catta1997/WiFiManager/README.md

 # WiFiManager

+# THIS IS AN EDITED VERSION FOR PERSONAL USE

 Espressif ESPx WiFi Connection manager with fallback web configuration portal

 :warning: This Documentation is out of date, see notes below